tari-project/tari/docs/src/branching_releases.md

 ## Introduction

-Tari's releasing philosophy is heavily influenced by Rust's own release process.¹
+Taiji's releasing philosophy is heavily influenced by Rust's own release process.¹

 With our own process we hope to achieve a structured release cycle that is consistent, and dependable.
 For both users of the protocol, and developers of the protocol to have understandable expectations about when and how releases will happen.
 And what can be expected within each release.

-Predominantly the team at Tari uses the Gitflow² branching model for work on the protocol.
+Predominantly the team at Taiji uses the Gitflow² branching model for work on the protocol.
 We won't linger long over the description of this flow unless necessary, but you should consider yourself acquainted with the process before continuing on.

 ## Channels